Kilindini Harbour: Expansion

 On 29 August 2013, expansion of the port enabled it to handle Panamax Vessels.
 The project was launched in July 2011 at a cost of $82.15 million by the Kenyan Government and was carried out by China Roads and Bridge Corporation.
 A new berth, Berth 19, with 15 acre of stacking yard, has provided additional annual capacity of 200,000 TEU.

 The project is to increase the port throughput by 33%, consolidating the leading status of Mombasa as well as Kenya in East Africa.
+This expansion came alongside plans to construct railways better linking the port to Uganda and Rwanda.

 Dongo Kundu Freeport

 The Kenyan Government has also started facilitating the development of a Free Port on a 3000 acre of land owned by the Authority at Dongo Kundu area through public private partnership arrangements.
 Also underway is the Road Bypass project to link the project area and Mombasa – Lunga Lunga – Nairobi Highway.
 Known as the Dongo Kundu bypass the projects aim is to ease traffic flow to Kenya's South Coast.
 Construction is to begin in late 2013.
+Construction was completed in July 2024 and is now operational.

 Lamu Port

-However, there is a new international seaport under-construction in Lamu known as the Lamu Port.
+A new international seaport, the Lamu Port is under construction in Lamu.
 Lamu Port is to be larger than Kilindini Harbour but the Kenya Ports Authority says that the two ports won't compete but complement each other.